Mdlglobal-atlassian-net/cpp-docs.cs-cz/docs/dotnet/set-stl-clr.md

 ### <a name="remarks"></a>Poznámky

-Typ popisuje nezáporný počet prvků.
+Typ popisuje počet nezáporných prvků.

 ### <a name="example"></a>Příklad